ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

 Creating a multi-threaded application is easier using the [`TThread`](https://www.freepascal.org/daily/doc/rtl/classes/tthread.html) class.
 This class lets you add another thread (in addition to the main thread) easily.
 Usually, you only need to override two methods: the [`constructor Create()`](https://www.freepascal.org/daily/doc/rtl/classes/tthread.create.html) and the [`Execute`](https://www.freepascal.org/daily/doc/rtl/classes/tthread.execute.html) method.

+By using `TThread`, you can create and manage multiple threads in your application, making it more efficient and responsive.

 ### Step-by-Step Guide

 1. Declare a descendant of the [`TThread`](https://www.freepascal.org/daily/doc/rtl/classes/tthread.html) object.